Skip to content

 What It Indicates

-A network with recurring security problems typically has structural deficiencies: an outdated firewall, no segmentation between employee and guest networks, or missing access policies.
-Installing antivirus software alone is not enough; network security requires a comprehensive approach.
+A network with recurring security problems typically has structural deficiencies: an outdated or incorrectly configured firewall, no segmentation between employee and guest networks or IoT devices, or absent access control policies.

-Sign 4: The Network Cannot Handle New Devices or Services
+Sign 4: The Network Cannot Support New Devices or Services

 • Adding new equipment causes overall performance to drop

-• No network ports are available for new connections
+• No network ports available for new connections

 What It Means